Ben Enwonwu, The Durbar of Eid ul-Fitr, Kano, Nigeria, broke the artist’s previous best by selling for £193,250. Image courtesy of Bonhams

 Durbar of Eid ul-Fitr, Kano, Nigeria, an evocative oil on canvas also by Enwonwu broke the artist’s previous best by selling for £193,250.
 The packed saleroom gave Giles Peppiatt, the auctioneer, a round of applause as this inaugural work of the afternoon’s auction was knocked down.

 A bronze sculpture also by Ben Enwonwu ignited the auction hall when it was presented to the enthusiastic art collectors.
 Titled Anyanwu and estimated to sell for £50,000-80,000, the sculpture surpassed estimation, making £133,350.
 This is a small-scale version of the famous work mounted on the façade of the National Museum in Onikan, Lagos.
 Anyanwu is one of Ben Enwonwu’s most significant sculptures.
-The title Anyanwu (eye of the sun) invokes the Igbo practice of saluting the rising sun as a way to honour ChiUkwu, the Great Spirit.
+The title Anyanwu (eye of the sun) invokes the Igbo practice of saluting the rising sun as a way to honor ChiUkwu, the Great Spirit.

 Enwonwu’s Anyanwu is commonly cited as among the artist’s most accomplished works, not only formally but also in terms of its positioning in Nigerian cultural history.
 The noble figure, with its lithe bronze torso arising as if from the earth, is considered the pre-eminent expression of what Sylvester Ogbechie describes as “the aspirations of the Nigerian nation and Enwonwu’s personal intercession for its survival and growth”.